l3-hpc/visit-scripts/README.md

 - start_schism_mb.py: SCHISM Mobile Bay Data  Expected outputs are shown in [MB](MB.md).
 - start_schism_toy.py: SCHISM toy grid (from ECO-TOY)
-- start_efdc_slre.py: EFDC-CGEM for St. Louis River Estuary

-Have a different dataset?
-Scroll to the bottom for a Note.
+- start_efdc_slre.py: EFDC-CGEM for St. Louis River Estuary *Have a different dataset?
+Scroll to the bottom for a Note.*

+notes directory
+- dates_reference has starting days of months
+- ffmpeg.txt has ffmpeg command
+- vars_reference.txt: how to define comparison variables, e.g., TP as a function of other variables

+sample-movie-scripts directory
+- These are specific to my files, but can be used in developing other scripts.
+I don't have a generic movie script yet.

 ## Instructions for running